 In September 2012 the UN Human Rights Council appointed Beedwantee Keetharuth as Special Rapporteur on the situation of human rights in Eritrea.
-It is therefore timely to review the current obstacles that exist to the promotion and protection of the right to freedom of expression and information in the country.
+Her mandate is due to be renewed during the 23rd Session of the UN Human Rights Council; hence it is therefore timely to review the current obstacles that exist to the promotion and protection of the right to freedom of expression and information in the country.